silviadebenedictis/silviadebenedictis.github.io/essays/smartquestions.md

 ## Conclusion

 To summarize, while there is no such thing as a dumb question, there are indeed questions that can be a waste of time and effort.
 Part of a software engineer’s job is to communicate their thoughts and ideas well, and this includes asking questions too.
-Learning how to ask questions skillfully not only demonstrates your ability to communicate but also serves as a time-saving tool.
+Learning how to ask questions skillfully not only demonstrates your ability to communicate but also serves as a time-saving tool, where someone will actually answer you.